Bell was 'monster who had to be put to sleep'

 Mr Bell says he agreed to delay the introduction of cost controls by a month until November 2015 after being told by Dr McCormick that he had to follow the request which had come from SPADs in the First Minister's office then held by Peter Robinson.

-And he claims that in January 2016 there was a row between the now head of the civil service David Sterling and DUP Spad Andrew Crawford over the scandal.
+Mr Bell also addressed claims in his witness statements that in January 2016 there was a "major row" between the now head of the civil service David Sterling and Andrew Crawford over the scandal.

-Mr Bell claims Mr Sterling suggested the massive overspend could cost him his chance to take the top job.
+He told the inquiry it had been Timothy Cairns, not him, who had "overheard" the conversation between the pair.

+He said: "He told me...
+David Sterling had shouted at Andrew Crawford: 'You kept this scheme open for the benefit of your family and you've caused a significant budgetary crisis in Northern Ireland."

+But the inquiry has also heard evidence that the conversation may not have actually involved David Sterling, but another civil service official instead.

-Mr Bell's witness statement also shows that he was taking advice from former DUP leader Peter Robinson as the closure of the scheme was considered.
+Mr Bell's witness statement also says that he was taking advice from former DUP leader Peter Robinson as the closure of the scheme was considered.

 They met in the cafeteria at Stormont and discussed the best way forward.